adafii/ties323/server/README.md

 ns          IN          AAAA        2a01:4f9:c012:7e00::1
 ```
 - Mail address is not a typo, it's my other domain
-- Changed file permissions according to RHEL manual and validated zone-file:
+- File permissions were changed according to RHEL manual and validated zone-file:
 ```
 # chown root:named /var/named/ofu.fi.zone
 # chmod 640 /var/named/ofu.fi.zone